Animal Injury Claims

 Call 0345 872 6666

-If you have suffered an injury after coming into contact with an animal - be it a dog bite, a fall from a horse, an encounter with a cow or other farm animal, an attack at a safari park or zoo, or any other incident involving an animal, you could be entitled to claim compensation.
+If you have suffered an injury after coming into contact with an animal - be it a dog bite, a fall from a horse, an encounter with a farm animal, or any other incident involving an animal, you could be entitled to claim compensation.
+We handle various animal attack claims and can help you pursue animal attack compensation for your injuries.

 To speak to a member of the team about your dog bite or animal injury claim, simply call us on 0345 872 6666 or, alternatively, complete our enquiry form and we will get back to you as soon as we can.